Are you interested in growing your dealership by simply getting more positive online reviews?

 Some websites offer the opportunity to have clients and customers leave reviews and some do not.

 For example, Facebook allows you to collect customer feedback, but Twitter does not.

 Having reviews on the social sites that allow for it is important.

-You'll also want to share your positive reviews on your social media platforms as well.
+You'll also want to share your positive online reviews on your social media platforms as well.

 This is such a simple and effective way to leverage the reviews you have received.

 Posting about your positive reviews on social media can also help create links back to your company website.